edeloya/ChromeOS-Terminal-LXC-LXD/README.md

 <br>•**_`remote`_** here being the name of the remote image source
 <br>•**`image`** the name of the image we want to pull down over the internet

-we can see what remote image servers we have on hand with `lxc remote list`
+We can see what remote image servers we have on hand with `lxc remote list`

 In this case, I have:

 ![remote_list](https://user-images.githubusercontent.com/54195989/142089061-34b0a99b-ea12-40b0-b9f9-7c373e5650dd.png)
 by default, which is fine because we can access what we need (or would want?) with this.
 I imagine we can add more image servers, but I did not.